-There are over twenty airports dotted around the country, but you’re most likely to arrive at Helsinki Vantaa, Tampere Pirkkala or Lappeenranta Airport, which are the main hubs for international flights.
-British Airways (www.ba.com) and Norwegian (www.norwegian.no) fly into Helsinki and Ryanair into Tampere from the UK, but the biggest low-cost airline in Finland is Blue1 (www.blue1.com), which offers routes to and from most major European cities.
-Finnair (www.finnair.com), the national carrier, is also worth checking out.
-Ferries arrive from Tallinn in Estonia or Stockholm at Helsinki and Turku; contact either Silja Line (www.tallinksilja.com) or Viking Line (www.vikingline.fi) for tickets and timetables.
-Another increasingly popular route into the country is overland by train from St Petersburg to Helsinki, which thanks to a new high-speed rail link takes less than three hours.
+There are over twenty airports dotted around the country, but you’re most likely to arrive at Helsinki Vantaa Airport, which is the main hub for international flights.
+British Airways, Norwegian and Scandinavian Airlines fly into Helsinki with routes offered from most major European cities.
+Finnair, the national carrier, is also worth checking out.
+Ferries arrive from Tallinn (Estonia) and Stockholm (Sweden) at Helsinki and Turku; contact either Tallink Line or Viking Line for tickets and timetables.
+Another increasingly popular route into the country is overland by train from St Petersburg to Helsinki, which thanks to a new high-speed rail link takes under three and a half hours.

 Everything you need to know before you set off.

 Everything you need to plan where to go and what to do.

 The most beautiful country in the world – as voted by you

 There's nothing like an amazing view to inspire you to book your next trip, whether you're drawn by rolling countryside, isolated islands or soaring mountain …

 In pictures: brushing shoulders with bears in Finland’s newest national park

 In 2017, Hossa – an area of pristine wilderness with superb hiking near Finland’s eastern border – will become the country’s 40th national park.
 Photog…

 Brave new world: the quirks of Finland’s saunas

 To Finns, it is the most natural thing on the planet: disrobing, sweating it out naked in front of strangers in temperatures of 80°C, occasionally self-flagell…